-The Fund aims to facilitate accumulation of retirement savings by providing capital growth over the long term.
+The Fund aims to facilitate accumulation of retirement savings\ through a combination of income# and capital growth over the long term.

-Please note that this Fund is neither a capital guaranteed fund nor a capital protected fund, therefore, a Member's capital is neither guaranteed nor protected.
+- \ Please note that this Fund is neither a capital guaranteed fund nor a capital protected fund, therefore, any Member's capital is neither guaranteed nor protected. - # Income declared will be reinvested in the form of additional Units issued to Members.